Updated July 20, 2023

 - Contracts to service financial assets

 Thus, intangibles have taken center stage in modern businesses.
-Companies are controlling the production and supply of services based on various intangible rights.
-There are few businesses that are dealing like e-commerce and internet technologies appear to be entirely in intangible businesses.
+Companies control services’ production and supply based on various intangible rights.
+Few businesses are dealing with e-commerce, and internet technologies appear entirely intangible.

 This is a guide to Intangible Assets Examples.
-Here we also discuss the introduction to Intangible Assets along with detailed explanation and examples.
+Here we also discuss the introduction to Intangible Assets, detailed explanations, and examples.
 You may also have a look at the following articles to learn more –